 This sign, one of several, warns people to stay off the active railroad tracks that run near the first Trent-Severn lock.
 You actually have no need to walk on these tracks to get through the area.
 Photo: March 20, 2009.

 Total length: 22.4 kilometres

 The trail has been designated as non-motorized since 1998 when it became the responsibility of the Ontario Ministry of Natural Resources.
-Since that time studies and public consultations (say the Friends) have confirmed that it is best suited as a walking trail.
+Since that time studies and (according to the Friends) public consultations have confirmed that it is best suited as a walking trail.

-If you take a look at the Friends' maps, you will see that they would like the trail to extend right to downtown Trenton and connect with the Lake Ontario Waterfront Trail.
+The Friends originally wanted the trail to extend right to downtown Trenton and connect with the Lake Ontario Waterfront Trail.
 Fantastic.
 I took that as my personal walking objective too.
 It's not without serious problems.
-My walk to Stockdale Road is a mix of already established paths, the rail bed and private property.
+My walk to Stockdale Road is a mix of already established paths, active rail bed and private property.

 Have a look at my rails to trails page if you want more information and links to railway history and the like.